 How will I be compensated?

 Interns will be provided a $1,500 stipend and will be compensated for up to $1,500 in expenses directly related to the internship, for a total of up to $3,000.

 Can I get course credit through the internship?

-We encourage all interns to receive course credit for their work with the Foundation and will assist interns with any requisite paperwork or confirmations.
+Many schools do not permit students to receive both a stipend and course credit; however, whenever permissible, we encourage all interns to receive course credit for their work with the Foundation and will assist interns with any requisite paperwork or confirmations.

 You do not need to be a U.S. citizen to apply, but you must be able to legally work within the United States.
 The Foundation will not assist with securing work visas.